adaltas/node-nikita/docs/content/api/metadata/disabled.md

 # Metadata "disabled"

-The `disabled` metadata property disables the execution of the action and consequently the execution of its child actions.
+The `disabled` metadata property disables the execution of the current action and consequently the execution of its child actions.

 * Type: `boolean`
 * Default: `false`